Prof1611/ParlourCaretaker/README.md

   Send customised messages, forward direct messages, and set sticky messages that remain visible in channels.

 - **Roulette Game:**
   Try your luck with Nothing Matters Roulette!
 This game lets users risk a roll for their fate, with outcomes ranging from winning exciting rewards to facing humorous penalties.
 Player statistics are tracked using a persistent SQLite database, allowing you to view individual game stats and compare rankings on a leaderboard.
+  Additionally, administrators can manually adjust a player's stats and view global game statistics—including outcome probabilities (configurable via `config.yaml`) and future projections.

 - **Auto Logging & Audit Trails:**
   All moderation and administrative actions are automatically logged to a dedicated channel for transparency.
-In addition, every command interaction is also recorded in an internal audit log file (`audit.log`) that captures detailed actor, target, and context information.
+Every command interaction is also recorded in an internal audit log file (`audit.log`) that captures detailed actor, target, and context information.

 - **Games Night Announcements:**
   Quickly announce games nights in a dedicated channel with customisable embed messages.

 - **Show Scraping:**
-  Using a command, the bot checks the band’s website for new shows and updates a specified channel with the latest event details.
+  Check the band’s website for new shows and update a specified channel with the latest event details.

 ## Usage